 2. You agree to purge all non relevant materials or unowned assets from the machine during manual machine filtering

-3. You agree to make available your findings and datasets with relevant authorized persons upon request from lawful activities
+3. You agree to make available your findings and datasets with relevant authorized persons upon request from each lawful activity

 4. You agree to use only the materials in this section that are licensed properly according to the "New Entity Operations Licensing Handbook"

-5. Do not corrupt source files - always make a branch and label it -
+5. Do not corrupt source files - always make a branch and label it as a derivative work -

 - - BranchName+\